 “It is as if only adopted children make it in politics,” says Kamissa Camara, a West and Central Africa political analyst.

-The accusations, if taken seriously, could unseat a political family that has ruled the country for almost 50 years.
 In Gabon, however, the so-called birther debate has unfolded a little differently than usual.
 Questions about Bongo’s heritage are part of a larger debate about the hold his sprawling family has over Gabon’s economic and political life, as well as the legacy of Omar Bongo, who before his death was the world’s longest-serving head of state and left more than 50 children to squabble over his massive inheritance .

 Doubts about Ali Bongo’s origins first entered the public debate after French journalist Pierre Péan claimed in his 2014 book Nouvelles Affaires Africaines (“New African Scandals”) that Bongo’s Nigerian heritage has long been an open secret among an inner circle of the Gabonese elite.